Edward17/LayersCollection/README.EN.md

 * [Leaflet](http://leafletjs.com/) library - for it is returned complete JavaScript-code, you should only add this code in website code
 * iD editor - for it is returned address which can be pasted by adding of custom layer
 * JOSM editor - for it is returned address and maximum zoom (for TMS layer) or address, layers list and format (for WMS layer)
+* SAS.Planet - for it is returned text of three files that must be created in separate folder in `SAS.Planet/Maps/.../` directory by analogy with other layers (only tile layers are supported)

 In order to export layer data you should do next steps:

 1. Enable "Show layer data by doubleclick on layer name" checkbox
 2. Twice click of layer **name**
-3. Now you can copy the result
+3. New tab is opened, there you can copy the result

+## Building minimap into website

+You can build into your own website minimap with selected layers (baselayer and unlimited count of overlays) and specified start position using `<iframe>`.
+For that:

+1. Open necessary place on the map
+2. Select layers in necessary order
+3. Click the "Frame export" link
+4. Copy the code and build into HTML code of your website

 ## Site state saving

 Interface of this website can be modified.
 Some preferences are stored only in browser.
 Some preferences are stored in browser and link.
-But for all that preferences in link have always bigger priority than preferences stored in browser.
+However, all the preferences in link always have bigger priority than preferences stored in browser.

 Next preferences are stored only in browser:

 * Is left panel showed?
 (This is where filters, layers list and many others are placed)
 * Are filters showed?
-* Each filter
+* Is each filter active?
-* Showing of each category
+* Is each category showed?

 Next preferences are stored in browser and in link: